jmpress/vigilant-palm-tree/README.md

 #### By Jeffrey Press

 ## Description
-This is an exercise in writing a RESTful Express API that handles database operations for a PostgreSQL server via HTTP requests from a simple HTML/CSS/JS front-end, and incorporating authorization and authentication methods (sessions, passport.js, local and OAuth2.0 strategies).<br>
+This is an exercise in writing a RESTful Express API that handles database operations for a PostgreSQL server via HTTP requests from a simple HTML/CSS/JS front-end, and incorporating authorization and authentication methods (sessions, passport.js local strategy).<br>

 ## Specs
-+ Log in user via local user database or Github using OAuth2.0.
++ Log in user via local user database.
 + Display a table of all tickets.
     + Table is sortable both ascending and descending by clicking most columns headers.
         + since ID is an auto-incremented key from the database, it can act as a rough "age" value.